 So What’s the Problem?

 Well, the problem is that across the USA, rainwater collection and the legality of it can get quite messy.
 As a rule of thumb, places to the East Coast that have plenty of rain don’t have much in the way of legislation that stops someone from harvesting rainwater.
 In the West, however, there are plenty of rules and regulations.
-Unfortunately, this is an area where harvesting needs to be embraced more simply because of lower rainfall and a propensity to water shortages.
+Unfortunately, this is an area where harvesting needs to be embraced more simply because of lower rainfall and a propensity for water shortages.

 According to The Washington Post, Colorado is just one area where collecting the water off your roof can land you in jail: